ryantd42/NY-Legislative-Git/2023/S7334B-2023/bill.md

   ___________

- Introduced  by  Sen.  PARKER -- read twice and ordered printed, and when printed to be committed to the Committee on New York City Education
+ Introduced  by  Sen.  PARKER -- read twice and ordered printed, and when printed to be committed to the Committee on New York City Education -- recommitted to the Committee on New York City Education in  accordance with  Senate  Rule  6,  sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the education law, in relation to enacting the "New York city Caribbean steel pan educational music program act"